A proof of a permutation-inverse bent-function conjecture: Cyclotomic reformulation and application

 \section{Cyclotomic reformulation and application}

 In this section we show that the cyclotomic family introduced by Xie, Li, Wang, and Zeng~\cite[Conjecture~1]{Xie2025} coincides with the present permutation-inverse family.
-Thus their conjecture is not a separate phenomenon: it is a reformulation of Corollary~\ref{cor:conj}.
+Thus their conjecture is not a separate phenomenon: the two constructions define identical Boolean functions after the coordinate change below, not merely EA- or CCZ-equivalent functions.
+It is therefore a direct reformulation of Corollary~\ref{cor:conj}.
 Let $u$ be a generator of $\mu_{q+1}$.
+Since $\fqq^*=\fq^*\mu_{q+1}$ and $\fq^*\cap\mu_{q+1}=\{1\}$, the cosets $u^i\fq^*$, $0\le i\le q$, form a disjoint decomposition of $\fqq^*$.
 For $\alpha\in\fq^*$, define a Boolean function $g_\alpha$ on $\fqq$ by